Christ myth theory: Mythicist view

-Paul's Jesus is a celestial being
+Paul's Jesus is a deity

 Mainstream view

 According to mainstream scholarship, Jesus was an eschatological preacher or teacher, who was believed by his followers to be exalted after his death.
 The Pauline letters incorporate creeds, or confessions of faith, that predate Paul, and give essential information on the faith of the early Jerusalem community around James, 'the brother of Jesus'.
 These pre-Pauline creeds date to within a few years of Jesus' death and developed within the Christian community in Jerusalem.
 The First Epistle to the Corinthians contains one of the earliest Christian creeds expressing belief in the risen Jesus, namely :

 James Dunn states that in 1 Corinthians 15:3 Paul "recites the foundational belief", namely "that Christ died".
 According to Dunn, "Paul was told about a Jesus who had died two years earlier or so."
 1 Corinthians 15:11 also refers to others before Paul who preached the creed.

 According to New Testament scholar Larry Hurtado, Jesus' death was interpreted as a redemptive death "for our sins" in accordance with God's plan as contained in the Jewish scriptures.
 The significance lay in "the theme of divine necessity and fulfillment of the scriptures," rather than the later Pauline emphasis on "Jesus' death as a sacrifice or an expiation for our sins."
 For the early Jewish Christians, "the idea that Messiah's death was a necessary redemptive event functioned more as an apologetic explanation for Jesus' crucifixion", "proving that Jesus' death was no surprise to God."
 According to Krister Stendahl, the main concern of Paul's writings on Jesus' role, and salvation by faith, is not the individual conscience of human sinners, and their doubts about being chosen by God or not, but the problem of the inclusion of gentile (Greek) Torah observers into God's covenant.